 Include the UNESCO Heritage Sites in your Safari:

 You can easily include some or all of the Ugandan UNESCO World Heritage Sites in your Safari while in the Pearl of Africa.
-If you are trekking Mountain Gorillas, most likely you will be doing so in Bwindi Impenetrable Forest.
-The Rwenzori Mountains of the Moon can be included in a safari that takes in Queen Elizabeth Park, Semliki National Park, and Kibale Forest.
+If you are trekking Mountain Gorillas, most likely, you will be doing so in Bwindi Impenetrable Forest.
+The Rwenzori Mountains of the Moon can be included in a safari in Queen Elizabeth Park, Semliki National Park, and Kibale Forest.

 The pearl of Africa – home of three UNESCO World Heritage Sites in Uganda– fabulous places and spaces for you to visit on your tour of Uganda

-If you like to include one of Uganda’s UNESCO World Heritage Site in your Safari with us – please let us know.
+If you like to include one of Uganda’s UNESCO World Heritage Sites in your Safari with us – please let us know.